Documentation

 - Chain Status — Overall validation result (e.g., "Full Chain Valid - 2 of 2 links valid")

-- KSK Rollover Detection — Alerts when CDS records differ from published DS records, indicating a key rollover is in progress
+- KSK Rollover Detection — Alerts when CDS records differ from published DS records, indicating a key rollover is in progress.
+A separate "New KSK Published" indicator appears when a KSK exists in the DNSKEY set but has no matching DS in the parent zone — catching the earliest phase of a rollover

 - Key Validation — Individual key status showing algorithm (e.g., ECDSA P-256/SHA-256) and validity